HeikoBecker/Lassie/DOCUMENTATION.md

 not well defined, a good part of the semantics exists to narrow down on the specific components an utterance is referring to.

 To achieve this, attributes are picked out in the sentence and cast into the sets of components which posses said attribute.
-Through sensible sentence construction, attributes are composed and their sets are intersected.
+Through sensible sentence construction, attributes are composed as their sets are intersected.
 If a part of an utterance is sufficiently specific, then its corresponding set contains a single element and the execution of its logical form returns that single element.

 #### ChoiceFn
 SEMPRE provides a number of built-in semantic functions like